Stop Collection Calls And Harassing Phone Calls In TorontoPosted on: April 11, 2015

 - Charge you any fees.

 If you do actually owe the money, and a mistake hasn’t been made, the best course is to repay it in full as quickly as possible.
-But if that’s not possible, you can try explaining this to the debt collector and offering an alternate method of repayment, such as a series of monthly payments that go on until your debt is cleared.
+But if that’s not possible, to stop collection calls you can try explaining this to the debt collector and offering an alternate method of repayment, such as a series of monthly payments that go on until your debt is cleared.

 If you think you are being mistreated by a collection agency, you or your lawyer could try sending a letter to its head office.
 Or if you believe they are breaking the law, you could also complain to the provincial regulator.
 It would be wise to take notes during agency contacts so you can make a coherent case for wrongdoing.